-Exhibits are entered at 4-H'ers own risk.
+Exhibits are entered at 4-H members'own risk.
 We WILL NOT be responsible for loss or damage to family heirloom items or any items in this division.

-Displays should not be larger than 22" x 28" wide.
-If the size needs to be a different size because the item is larger than 22 " by 28" please contact the superintendents for approval.
-Display collections securely in an attractive container no larger than 22" x 28".
+Displays should not be larger than 22 inches x 28 inches wide.
+If the size needs to be a different size because the item is larger than 22 inches by 28 inches please contact the superintendents for approval.
+Display collections securely in an attractive container no larger than 22 inches x 28 inches

-Supporting Material: All entries must have a statement explaining:
+Supporting Material: All entries must include the following:

-- The purpose of the exhibit. - Exhibitors are encouraged to show evidence of their personal experiences, study or observations that relate to their exhibit.
-This helps the judges understand what the 4-H'er did and learned in the process that led to the exhibit. - References: All exhibitors should reference material sources or supporting information used in exhibits (i.e., if questions from a game were taken from an outside source, they must be referenced). - Identification: All entries should be labeled with the exhibitor's name, club and county.
+- What did you learn about citizenship while creating this exhibit? - References: All 4-H members should reference material sources or supporting information if outside sources were used to create exhibits (i.e., if questions from a game were taken from an outside source, they must be referenced). - Identification: All entries should be labeled with the member'sname, club and county.